Best Portable Solar Panels (2026)

 The pick for RVs, vans, and glamping where the panel stays set up.
 Its bifacial design rates 220W on the front and ~155W on the rear to capture reflected/ambient light for up to a 25% boost, uses 25%-efficiency N-type cells, and carries an IP68 rating so it can be left out through weather.
 The adjustable kickstand and compact footprint make it easy to position next to a rig.
 Currently ~$299, frequently discounted hard from a much higher list. [src2, src5]

 The lightest serious panel here at just ~3.3 lbs (1.5 kg), thanks to a thin 4-fold bifacial design.
 It delivers 100W at 23% efficiency with IP65 weather resistance and integrates cleanly with Jackery power stations (and others via adapter).
-The original SolarSaga 100 was one of the highest-measured 100W panels in testing; the Air trades a little ruggedness for class-leading packability, making it ideal for hike-in camps and minimalist setups. [src2, src3]
+The original SolarSaga 100 was one of the highest-measured 100W panels in testing; the Air trades a little ruggedness for class-leading packability, making it ideal for hike-in camps and minimalist setups.
+Note it has risen to ~$299 — you now pay a clear premium purely for weight, since the 200W Renogy costs less. [src2, src3]

 Best Cloudy-Day: Bluetti 200W (PV200-class) (~$349) — Check price

 Bluetti's 200W foldable is the standout for overcast and marginal-light conditions, where it holds output better than most rivals, and it supports parallel wiring to stack multiple panels.
-At ~16 lbs with 23.4% cells, adjustable kickstands, and broad compatibility across Bluetti's generator line (EB3A through AC500), it's the dependable choice for the Pacific Northwest, fall/winter trips, or anyone who can't count on full sun. [src1, src2, src7]
+At ~16 lbs with 23.4% cells, adjustable kickstands, and broad compatibility across Bluetti's generator line (EB3A through AC500), it's the dependable choice for the Pacific Northwest, fall/winter trips, or anyone who can't count on full sun.
+As of July 2026 the Amazon listing is a preorder (restock dated mid-July), so check the ship date before ordering. [src1, src2, src7]

 The value leader for real 200W output.
-It uses 25%-efficiency N-type cells in a lightweight fiberglass foldable body with IP65 water resistance, MC4 output, and an adjustable kickstand — for under $200, undercutting comparable Renogy/Bluetti/EcoFlow units by $50-150.
+It uses 25%-efficiency N-type cells in a lightweight fiberglass foldable body with IP65 water resistance, MC4 output, and an adjustable kickstand — right at the $200 line.
 PowerStationLab named BougeRV its 2026 budget pick for hitting ~23-25% efficiency at a bargain price.
+Note the gap to the top pick has narrowed to about $30 as the Renogy has fallen to ~$230, so the BougeRV now only makes sense if you want the absolute lowest 200W price; for a small premium the Renogy adds USB ports and sheds weight.
 The tradeoff vs premium brands is fewer integrated USB ports and a less refined fold. [src2, src4]

 The most output-per-dollar at the high end.
-400W with up to 23% efficiency, IP67 waterproofing, smart sunlight alignment, and a 4-angle kickstand; it produced 330W of its rated 400W (82%) in Outdoor Life testing and frequently sells around $600-700 — far below the Goal Zero Nomad 400.
+400W with up to 23% efficiency, IP67 waterproofing, smart sunlight alignment, and a 4-angle kickstand; it produced 330W of its rated 400W (82%) in Outdoor Life testing and currently sells around $600 (down from a $700 list) — roughly 40% below the Goal Zero Nomad 400.
 At ~35 lbs it's a vehicle-based panel, not a backpacking one, but for fast charging large power stations or an RV bank it's the best big-panel value. [src1, src6]

 The tested-best small solar charger for phones, tablets, and power banks.
 At 1.3 lbs it produced the highest power output of any USB charger Treeline Review tested, with 25.4% efficiency, a built-in digital ammeter to find the sun, three output ports (USB-A + USB-C), carabiners, and an IP44 splash rating.
 It has no integrated battery — pair it with a power bank to store charge — but for keeping devices alive on multi-day trips it's the value benchmark. [src3]